 The Corps’ civil works program focuses on responsible development, protection and restoration of the nation’s water and land resources.

-The district operates eight navigation locks and dams on the Ohio River and two on the Green River.
+The district operates seven navigation locks and dams on the Ohio River and two on the Green River.
 Several of the district’s navigation locks such as McAlpine Locks and Dam in Louisville serve as a base for generating hydroelectric power and more are under construction or planned.
 The navigation system saves Americans money because it’s cheaper to move commerce in bulk on the river.

 The Corps also enhances states’ economies by providing jobs through its construction projects and by minimizing flood damage costs with flood damage reduction projects.